Supply Chain Management - Definition and importance of its strategies

 Definition of Supply Chain Management

-If you go to a Supermarket and pick up a few items of the shelf from electronics and white goods or even clothes and look at the labels, chances are that you will find them having been manufactured in China or Mexico.
-The coffee pods you buy to use for your every day use comes from Africa.
+If you go to a Supermarket and pick up a few items off the shelf from electronics and white goods or even clothes and look at the labels, the chances are that you will find them having been manufactured in China or Mexico.
+The coffee pods you buy to use for your everyday use comes from Africa.
 Computers have been shipped out of South American Factories and Soft furnishings on the shelves are from India and Hong Kong.

 In simple language, managing all of the above activities in tandem to manage demand and supply on a global scale is Supply Chain Management.
 As per definition SCM is the management of a network of all business processes and activities involving procurement of raw materials, manufacturing and distribution management of Finished Goods.
 SCM is also called the art of management of providing the Right Product, At the Right Time, Right Place and at the Right Cost to the Customer.

 Why SCM strategy is important for an Organization

 Supply Chain Strategies are the critical backbone to Business Organizations today.
 Effective Market coverage, Availability of Products at locations that hold the key to revenue recognition depends upon the effectiveness of Supply Chain Strategy rolled out.

 Very simply stated, when a product is introduced in the market and advertised, the entire market in the country and all the sales counters need to have the product where the customer can buy and take delivery.
 Any glitch in the product not being available at the right time can result in the drop in customer interest and demand which can be disastrous.
 Transportation network design and management assume importance to support sales and marketing strategy.

 Inventory control and inventory visibility are two very critical elements in any operations for these are the cost drivers and directly impact the bottom lines on the balance sheet.